 MODAPTS stands for Modular Arrangement of Predetermined Time Standards.
 Unlike the MTM and MOST standards, MODAPTS uses a MOD as its basic unit of measurement (1 MOD = 0.129 seconds).
 However, like Basic-MOST, MODAPTS uses a coding technique that consists of a letter and an integer number, where the integer numbers each represent MODS that can be easily added to determine a coded task’s time.

 PMC’s staff includes multiple MODAPTS-certified industrial engineers with more than 15 years of time study and work measurement experience.
 Click here to learn more.

 Why Hire PMC for Work Measurement Consulting?

-For over 30 years, PMC has offered reliable and accurate work measurement services as part of its productivity improvement solutions.
-Starting with the automotive manufacturing industry, PMC has expanded its work measurement services to many other markets and provided this service in conjunction with its lean and six sigma services.
+For over 30 years, PMC has been offering reliable and accurate work measurement services as part of its productivity improvement solutions.
+Starting with the automotive manufacturing industry, PMC has expanded its work measurement services to service industries such as healthcare and provided this service in conjunction with its lean and six sigma services.